kiranbakale/AMI-Readme/docs/environment_upgrades.md

 When discussing upgrades there's not only the Environment to consider but also the Toolkit itself.

-On this page we'll detail how both work. **It's worth noting this guide is supplementary to the rest of the docs and it will assume this throughout.**
+On this page we'll detail how both work. **It's worth noting this guide is supplementary to the rest of the docs, and it will assume this throughout.**

 [[_TOC_]]